sophiabenmoussa/petal_api/README.md

    -H 'X-User-Token: User authentication_token' \
    http://localhost:3000/api/v1/pokemons/1

-NB: the CREATED / UPDATE / DELETE actions need an authenticate user (an email and a token have to be added to the request headers).
+NB: the CREATE / UPDATE / DELETE actions need an authenticate user (an email and a token have to be added to the request headers).
 The UPDATE / DELETE actions can be processed only by the user who created the pokemon.

+Let me know if you have any questions!
+Have a good day,

+Sophia Benmoussa